VIDEO TUTORIAL:

 - Leather thickness: 2 mm

-In addition, the standard indicates that the loop must be located 3 stitches from the buckle.
-This must of course be adjusted depending on the choice of buckle (e.g. for a double buckle, the loop cannot be at 3 stitches).
+In addition, the standard states that the loop must be located 3 stitches from the loop.
+This must of course be adjusted depending on the choice of loop (e.g. for a double loop, the loop cannot be at 3 stitches).

-As for the assembly of the loop, several possibilities are available to you.
-We invite you to watch our video (at the beginning of this tutorial) or to refer to step 11 to learn more.
+As for assembling the loop, there are several options available to you.
+We invite you to watch our video (at the beginning of this tutorial) or refer to step 11 to learn more.
 The different possibilities are:

 1- Assembling the loop with a staple.